roberto-viviani/lmm-education/docs/Handbook/RAGauthoring.md

 Linear models are not oracles that can divine aspects of reality: all that they see is just numbers.
 Therefore, an important task when estimating linear models is our capacity to relate these numbers to measurements and observations in the real world, and interpret the output of the model in the light of this knowledge.
 The distinction between the interpretation of the associations in observational and experimental studies is one example of this task.
 ```

 Here, questions on "observational studies" may retrieve the second chunk, even if the chunk that explains what observational studies are is the first.
 This is because the fragment "observational and experimental studies" is closer semantically to a questions on observational studies than the fragment "studies of this type are called observational."
-This example shows that a mechanism is needed to characterize the semantics of pieces of text to facilitate their retrieval.
+This example shows that a mechanism is needed to characterize the semantics of pieces of text explicitily to facilitate their retrieval.

-One think to keep in mind is that the performance of sentence embeddings to capture semantic similarity varies across providers and embeddings size.
+One thing to keep in mind is that the performance of sentence embeddings to capture semantic similarity varies across providers and embeddings size.
 Hence, the efficiency of retrieval may improve by adopting better sentence embeddings.
 However, a downside of this approach is that one embedding type must be used for the whole database, so it is not possible to improve the embedding selectively for parts of text that do not perform.
 To update the embedding, the whole vector database must be re-ingested anew.

 Annotations are the best mechanism to improve the capacity of the vector database to retrieve the right parts of text, because they more precisely enhence the capacity to represent specific content.
 Annotations constitute additional information that is used in the embedding.
 Annotations that may improve embedding performance are: